geoschem/GCHP/docs/source/user-guide/configuration-files.rst

    settings configured there, including duration, frequency, and which collections to update.

-   Please see our :ref:`history-diag-guide` supplemental guide for a list of GEOS-Chem diagnostic collections.
+   Please see our :ref:`histguide` supplemental guide for a list of GEOS-Chem diagnostic collections.

 :ref:`input-nml`
    Namelist used in advection for domain stack size and stretched grid